Jasonblalack/zyngapoker/Linux.md

 $ wget -qO- https://raw.github.com/pypa/pip/master/contrib/get-pip.py | sudo python3
 ```

-Python 3 is installed in parallel to Python2 and is typically made available on the command line as `python3`.
+Python 3 (currently 3.3.x) is installed in parallel to Python2 and is typically made available on the command line as `python3`.

 Installing Jasy